Medical Dictionary

 Learning to live with cancer

 Cancer is a common disease.
-Almost 40 percent of Americans will be diagnosed with cancer during their lifetimes.
+Many Americans will be diagnosed with cancer during their lifetimes.
 Even though cancer may be life-threatening, many people have successful treatment.
 Others live with cancer for a very long time.

 For most people with cancer, learning to live with the disease is one of the biggest challenges they've ever faced.
 That's because having cancer touches just about every part of your life and the lives of those around you.